Kyle Larson: 2021: First championship

 On October 28, 2020, it was announced that Hendrick Motorsports signed Larson to a multi-year deal to drive the No. 5 car beginning in the 2021 NASCAR Cup Series season.
 At the time of the announcement, it was also announced that the No. 5 car was not sponsored yet, though Hendrick announced that he would self-sponsor the car through his HendrickCars.com and NationsGuard companies until they found long-term sponsors.
 It was also announced later on that, although Hendrick normally did not allow their drivers to race anywhere other than their NASCAR team, the team negotiated a clause in the contract allowing Larson to continue racing dirt races, provided that he focused primarily on the Cup program.

-Larson began his 2021 season with a 10th-place finish at the 2021 Daytona 500.
+Larson began the season with a 10th-place finish at the 2021 Daytona 500.
 On March 7, Larson scored his first win with HMS at Las Vegas.
 He had finished second nine times on 1.5-mile tracks prior to his victory.

 On May 30, Larson won the Coca-Cola 600.
 Larson's victory was also the 269th career Cup victory for Hendrick Motorsports, surpassing Petty Enterprises for the most Cup victories as a race team in NASCAR history.
 A week later, Larson scored his first road course win at Sonoma.
 The following week, Larson won the NASCAR All-Star Race, becoming the ninth driver to win the All-Star Race more than once.
 He also became the eighth driver in NASCAR Cup Series history to win the Coca-Cola 600 and the All-Star race in the same season.
 Larson scored his third consecutive win at Nashville (All-Star races, as they are not points-paying, are not included).

-At the first Pocono doubleheader race, Larson took the lead from his teammate Alex Bowman with four laps to go and was on the verge of a fourth consecutive win until he blew a left front tire into the third turn on the final lap and Bowman claimed the victory while Larson finished ninth.
+At the first Pocono doubleheader race, Larson took the lead from his teammate Alex Bowman with four laps to go and was on the verge of a fourth consecutive win until he blew a left front tire into the third turn on the final lap and Bowman went on to win the race while Larson finished ninth.
 The next day, despite resorting to a backup car as a result of the incident, Larson rebounded to finish second to Kyle Busch after a fuel gamble.